e5k/WRF_volcano/site/index.md

     !!! hint "How to check the status of a run?"

         - `tail rsl.error.0000` &rarr; check computation time for each time step and estimate the remaining time
-        - Check files with `ncview` &rarr; check vertical velocity
+        - Check files with `ncview` &rarr; check vertical velocity, where bad runs typically:
-        - Bad runs:
-            1. Crashed, still running but outputting only Nan
+            1. Outputting only `nan` though the job did not crash
             2. Checkerboard pattern following grid points
-            3. Large values (±60 ms-1)
+            3. Large `w` values (±60 ms-1)